lvillasen/Dollar-Cost-Averaging/README.md

 # Dollar Cost Averaging
 # Author: Luis Villasenor
 # Date: September 10th, 2021
 # Dollar cost averaging strategy in Python 3 plus a few variations that improve the long-term returns.
-Tested on Google Colab.
+It was tested on Google Colab.